 - Add cheese to rolls and spread evenly.

 - Melt butter and stir in salt, pepper and parsley.

 - Use a basting brush to brush mixture over rolls and bake for about 20 minutes or until the top of the rolls are golden brown and cheese is melted.

 If you need to cook chicken before making this recipe, that will add time to your total cook and prep time.

-Use a rotisserie chicken or store bought enchilada sauce to cut back on cooking time.
+Use a rotisserie chicken and/or store-bought enchilada sauce to reduce cooking time.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Nutrition Information:Yield: 12 Serving Size: 1